quentinneyraud/prismic-ct-versioning/README.md

 ### Pull

-Get all Prismic custom types from your repository and save them
+Get all Prismic custom types from your repository and save them in `output` directory.

 ### Push